cronvel/rest-query/README.md

 Document hooks are executed when a user issue a request on a document.

 **NEW:** It is now possible to specify an array of hook in the schema, they will be called one after the other (in a serial fashion).
-If one hook call `context.done()`, it will prevent default behavior as well has subsequent hooks.
+If one hook call `context.done()`, it will prevent default behavior as well as subsequent hooks.

 There are two type of hooks, *normal* or *before* hooks and *after* hooks.
 When a *normal* hook throw or reject, all the request is aborted, *after* hooks are run after the default behavior, and thus do not change the final